Guides

 Role 1: Redox Metabolism (Energy Production)

-• Glycolysis: 2 NADH produced per glucose molecule
+• Glycolysis produces NADH per glucose molecule

 Role 2: Sirtuin Activation (Epigenetic Regulation)